 Rising 12 floors, this NYSERDA Multi-family High Rise certified building offers studios to three bedrooms with below grade parking, a community room with adjacent outdoor terrace, and on-site laundry facilites.

 Winner of the 2018 Big Apple Brownfield Award for Outstanding Supportive/Affordable Housing Development, Casa del Mundo is a stellar example of how toxic property can be successfully cleaned up to provide high quality, affordable housing.

 This Habitat for Humanity-NYC project creates 15 green, affordable, two-bedroom condominiums in four buildings in Brooklyn.

 Sustainable features include energy efficient lighting, fixtures and appliances, and on-site amenities such as laundry facilities and a shared yard with native plantings.

-With this landmark project OCV introduces a three-building complex that provides 76 units of highly efficient, affordable one to three-bedroom apartments designed to Passive House standards.
+With this project OCV introduces a three-building complex that provides 76 units of highly efficient, affordable one to three-bedroom apartments designed to Passive House standards.